Dremel 4000 vs 3000

-Are you struggling to choose between the Dremel 3000 vs 4000?
-They are two of the most popular rotary tools in the professional woodworking world.
-They are finding their way onto the workbenches of skilled woodworkers and the tools of hobbyists around the world.
+Are you spoiled for choice between the Dremel 3000 vs 4000?
+They are two of the most popular rotary tools for professional woodworking.
+They find their way onto the workbenches of experienced woodworkers and the tools of hobbyists around the world.
 Both the 3000 and 4000 have been selling well for years.
-Also, they have a wide range of accessories and attachments to choose from.
-The similarity between the two machines has led some people to argue that they are identical.
-Yet, others have said that the differences are so vast that it would be impossible to confuse one for the other.
+You can also choose from a wide range of accessories and add-ons.
+The similarity between the two machines has led some people to claim they are identical.
+Others say that the differences are so significant that confusing one with the other is impossible.

 Overview of the Dremel 3000